 (averaged over an 8-hour workday)

-(Measured with the slow setting on the meter.
-Requirements apply even if there is no other noise exposure.)
+(Measured with the slow setting on a sound level meter.
+Requirements apply even if there is no other noise hazardous exposure to noise.)

 Signs posted in work areas warning of exposure

-(Measured with the fast setting on the meter.
-Requirement applies even if there is no other noise exposure.)
+(Measured with the fast setting on a sound level meter.
+Requirement applies even if there is no other noise hazardous exposure to noise.)

 Eliminating or reducing harmful noise levels is the best way to protect workers.
 Some ways to do that include: